Dutch Harbor: World War II

 World War II brought the U.S. Army and Navy, and their supplies, to Dutch Harbor at the Dutch Harbor Naval Operating Base and Fort Mears, U.S. Army.
 The first army troops arrived in June 1941 and the navy air base was finished in September 1941.
 During the war, Dutch Harbor was also used to house refugees evacuated from other Aleutian Islands.

 U.S. Army troops and civilian workers alike spent time at "Blackies", the only bar in the area.
 This establishment had cheap beer and 50-cent shots of whiskey, but no stools or chairs as they "splintered too easily in the event of a fight".
 Other entertainment included a brothel named "Pleasure Island", but this was closed in 1941 and later replaced by part of the U.S. Navy submarine base.
 The 500-man mess hall doubled as a theater.
 The tickets for the military were 15 cents and 35 cents for civilian workers.

 In early 1942, intelligence officers of the U.S. Navy predicted that there would be a Japanese attack in the North Pacific area, and naval codebreakers warned Dutch Harbor of the impending attack.
 On June 3, 1942, at 5:45 a.m., 20 Japanese planes from two aircraft carriers of the Imperial Japanese Navy bombed Dutch Harbor in the "Battle of Dutch Harbor," targeting the radio station and the petroleum storage tanks, and continuing the fight a day later.

 By mid-1942, a small submarine base was in place, with a squadron of old U.S. Navy S-class submarines; these were withdrawn by late 1943 due to the availability of longer-range submarines (such as the Gato class) operating elsewhere.

 By May 1943, a peak of 10,151 sailors and 9,976 soldiers were stationed at the base.

 Post-World War II

 In 1947, the last units of the U.S. Navy left Dutch Harbor, and the base was decommissioned.

 In 1952, the U.S. Army Corps of Engineers stored 232 surplus buildings on 448 acres of land of the Fort Mears Military Reservation.

-During the mid-1980s, the U.S. government finally funded the cleanup of the derelict fort, and the area was turned over for commercial use.
-The U.S. Navy also scrapped its air base on Dutch Harbor.
+The area was turned over for commercial use and the U.S. Navy also scrapped its air base on Dutch Harbor.

 The ship Kuroshima wrecked in 1997 when it broke away from its anchorage in the Dutch Harbor area.

+During the mid-1980s, the U.S. government finally funded the cleanup of the derelict fort.

+As of 2026, the clean up has not been completed, and contamination in soil and subsistence food has been demonstrated.